 Babysitting and creative play

 I am happy to share knowledge in baking pastries and sourdough bread, making fermented foods and seasonally preserving foods (late summer/fall).
 I will also gladly share my knowledge of herbal medicine and animal care.
-Steve is able to work with others on building projects and share his various building skills.
+Steve is able to work with others on building projects and share his various building skills and talk business.

-We enjoy hosting dinner parties with friends, going out to see live music, and taking in other local cultural events.
+We enjoy hosting dinner parties with friends, and taking in other local cultural events as covid allows.
 We would welcome you to join in these social activities.

-We are settling back onto family land and reestablishing gardens to work towards self sufficiency.
-Steve will be working standard business hours and I will be home with the kids and working on the land.
-Our summer’s projects include:
+We have settling back onto family land and had a busy summer 2020 reestablishing gardens and building infrastructure to work towards self sufficiency.
+Steve will be working standard but still flexible business hours from home and I will be home with the kids and working on projects indoor and out.

 Gardening this year will be focused on: